armory/documentation/_spinnaker_install_admin_guides/halyard-gitops.md

 kubectl -n YOUR_NAMESPACE expose deployment halyard-armory --type=LoadBalancer --port=80
 ```

 Don't forget to:
 - Refer to your cloud provider documentation to create a secure endpoint.
 - Secure Halyard's endpoints by limiting IP sources or using security groups of your cloud provider.
-- Add a DNS entry for Halyard
+- Add a DNS record for Halyard

 # Deploy Spinnaker automatically
 ## Option 1: Direct webhook